 Besides being elegant, a sliding closet door is very convenient.
 It provides a wide opening and saves on space, as it does not swing.
 The door operates on a top and bottom track and it slides effortlessly back and forth.
-When there is a problem with the track of your sliding door, you can simply fix it by following a number of simple instructions.
+When there is a problem with the track of your sliding door, you can fix it yourself by following a few simple instructions.

 Lift your sliding closet door upwards into the top track.
 Direct the part of the door towards you and take out the door from the closet.

-Remove the rollers from the track and ensure they are in good condition.
-You will need to replace them if they are broken.
-Carry your rollers to the hardware store while purchasing new ones, to get the exact size that will fit your sliding closet door.
+Remove the rollers from the track and ensure they're in good condition.
+You'll need to replace them if they're broken.
+Carry your rollers to the hardware store while purchasing new ones, to get the exact size that'll fit your sliding closet door.
 Unscrew the top track using the screwdriver.
 Do the same with the bottom track and set them aside.

 Take the new track and ensure it is of the required length and width.
 The track should fit exactly on the doorway.
 Use a saw to shorten your track if it is longer than required.
 Fit the top track on the doorway, and fasten it with the screws and ensure it is tightly fixed.
 The screws should not protrude too much on the outside, as they will prevent the door from sliding smoothly.
 Replace the bottom track in the same way.
 Replace the rollers on the tracks and secure them firmly using screws.